MEDNET-DEVICE/pacsReportInterface/src/com/nairobi/README.md

 # Peerless PACS Connector

 ## Overview
-`com.peerless.Server` is a standalone socket listener that accepts HL7 ORU/ORC report payloads from the Peerless modality bridge and forwards them to the MedNet Lab web service.
+`com.nairobi.Server` is a standalone socket listener that accepts HL7 ORU/ORC report payloads from the Peerless modality bridge and forwards them to the MedNet Lab web service.
 The class lives in `src/com/peerless/Server.java` and is configured through the colocated `pacs-connector.properties`.

 ## Runtime Flow
 1. Load configuration from `/D:/PACS_CONNECTOR/pacs-connector.properties` (see the template checked into this folder).